 Cook the vegetables in the roux for just a few minutes.
 Add the seafood stock, chicken stock and cayenne pepper.
 Season with kosher salt and pepper.
 Whisk to combine.
 Add in the bay leaves, andouille and shredded chicken.
 Bring to a boil.
 Turn heat down to a simmer and simmer for an hour.
 Stirring occasionally.
 Gumbo will thicken as it cooks.

 In the last five minutes of simmering, add in the shrimp.
 Allow to cook until they are pink and no longer translucent.
 Remove and discard the bay leaves.

 I decided against using file’ to thicken my gumbo.
 I’m not really sold on the flavor.
-The addition of the okra will help thicken.
+The addition of the okra will help to thicken the gumbo.
 If at the end of the hour, you want the gumbo to be a bit thicker, take a ladle full of the liquid and combine in a bowl with a bit of cornstarch to make a slurry.
 Turn heat up to medium-high and slowly incorporate the slurry.
 This will definitely do the trick.

-Garnish with fresh chopped parsley.
-Grab a few bowls filled with your prepared rice (I kind of cheated here and used VeeTee...my favorite when I do not feel like preparing myself) and ladle on this delicious GUMBO!
+Garnish the gumbo with fresh chopped parsley.
+Grab a few bowls filled with your prepared rice (I kind of cheated here and used VeeTee).
+It’s my favorite packaged rice when I do not feel like preparing myself.
+Ladle on this delicious GUMBO!
 ENJOY!
 You are going to love, love, love this recipe for The Best New Orleans Style Gumbo!

-Want even more amazing recipe idea?
+Want even more amazing recipe ideas?
 Click here!